The primary index definition.

 The primary index is used by the hashing algorithm to distribute table rows across the AMPs.

-Definitions that do not explicitly specify PRIMARY INDEX (column_list) or NO PRIMARY INDEX use the setting of the DBS Control parameter PrimaryIndexDefault, except for column-partitioned tables, which are always defined by default with NO PRIMARY INDEX regardless of the PrimaryIndexDefault setting.
-For information about DBS Control parameters, see Teradata Vantage™ - Database Utilities, B035-1102.
+Definitions that do not explicitly specify PRIMARY INDEX (column_list) or NO PRIMARY INDEX, the system uses the setting of the DBS Control parameter PrimaryIndexDefault, except for column-partitioned tables, which are always defined by default with NO PRIMARY INDEX regardless of the PrimaryIndexDefault setting.
+For information about DBS Control parameters, see Utilities, B035-1102.

 For column-partitioned tables, the default table kind is MULTISET.
 This cannot be changed for a column-partitioned table.

-For information about primary index defaults, see Teradata Vantage™ - Database Design, B035-1094.
+For information about primary index defaults, see Database Design, B035-1094.